Particle scattering in a sonic analogue of special relativity: Phonon scattering kinematics

 where, as per above, $\omega_{\final,(1)}$ is taken to be the positive solution and $\omega_{\final,(2)}$ is taken to be the negative solution.
 The quantities $B$ and $C$ are related to their barred versions and are given as follows:

-The expressions $B$ and $C$ will prove useful when we move into the co-moving in-universe-observer reference frame.
+The expressions $B$ and $C$ will prove useful when we move into the comoving in-universe observer reference frame.
 Before proceeding to determine the description of kinematics from that frame, we shall take a moment to address the nature of the two solutions for the kinematic description of phonon scattering from external particles.